bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 govc vm.power -on $env:GOVC_VM
 {% endhighlight %}

-we now need to fait for the ppdm to be up and running.
+we now need to wait for the Powerprotect Datamanager Services to be up and running.

 In an Automated Scenario, one could query the http://fqdn.of.ppdm:443/#/fresh until receiving a 200